fillcarvalho/mailerlite/README.md

 Deadline: Within 5 calendar days of receiving the assignment.
 Delivery: When the task is ready, please share the repository URL for review by email.

+TEST CASES

+1)
+- Open the app
+- add a new Text element
+- Write: Welcome to the new MailerLite landing page builder

+Expected result:
+[
+  {
+    "id": 1,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "Welcome to the new MailerLite landing page builder<p></p>" }
+  }
+]

+2)
+- Open the app
+- add a new Image element
+- Choose the image with the Computer

+Expected result:
+[
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  }
+]

+3)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder

+Expected result:
+[
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  },
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  }
+]

+4)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Drag the Image to the Text Position using the Drag me button

+Expected result:
+[
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  },
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  }
+]

+5)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Drag the Image to the Text Position using the Drag me button
+- Clone the text element
+- Change the clonned element content to: Your vision, our tools – landing pages made simple.
+- Use the text editor to make it bold

+Expected result:
+[
+  {
+    "id": 3,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  },
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p><strong>Your vision, our tools – landing pages made simple.</strong></p><p></p>" }
+  },
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  }
+]

+6)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Drag the Image to the Text Position using the Drag me button
+- Clone the text element
+- Change the clonned element content to: Your vision, our tools – landing pages made simple.
+- Use the text editor to make it bold
+- Clone the image element
+- Chose the image with the Letter

+Expected result:
+[
+  {
+    "id": 3,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  },
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p><strong>Your vision, our tools – landing pages made simple.</strong></p><p></p>" }
+  },
+  {
+    "id": 4,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  },
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_2.jpg",
+      "imageId": 2,
+      "text": ""
+    }
+  }
+]

+7)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Drag the Image to the Text Position using the Drag me button
+- Clone the text element
+- Change the clonned element content to: Your vision, our tools – landing pages made simple.
+- Use the text editor to make it bold
+- Clone the image element
+- Chose the image with the Letter
+- Drag the computer image to the top
+- Drag the letter image to before the "Your vision, our tools – landing pages made simple." text element

+Expected result:
+[
+  {
+    "id": 4,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  },
+  {
+    "id": 3,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  },
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_2.jpg",
+      "imageId": 2,
+      "text": ""
+    }
+  },
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p><strong>Your vision, our tools – landing pages made simple.</strong></p><p></p>" }
+  }
+]

+7)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Remove the image component

+Expected result:
+[
+  {
+    "id": 2,
+    "type": "ContentText",
+    "props": {
+      "imageUrl": null,
+      "imageId": 0,
+      "text": "<p>Welcome to the new MailerLite landing page builder</p><p></p>" }
+  }
+]

+8)
+- Open the app
+- Add a new Image element
+- Choose the image with the Computer
+- Add a new Text element
+- Write: Welcome to the new MailerLite landing page builder
+- Remove the text component

+Expected result:
+[
+  {
+    "id": 1,
+    "type": "ContentImage",
+    "props": {
+      "imageUrl": "/src/assets/images/image_1.jpg",
+      "imageId": 1,
+      "text": ""
+    }
+  }
+]